 Health and/or SRHR is included as a goal in country stategies for:

 Sweden supports its partners in responding to the COVID-19 crisis both through humanitarian assistance and long-term development cooperation.
 In 2020, Sweden allocated about SEK1.9 billion (US$206 million) as COVID-19 specific support and an additional SEK673 million (US$73 million) to mitigate indirect consequences from the pandemic, primarily for humanitarian assistance.
 This SEK1.9 billion includes SEK1.5 billion (US$163 million) channeled through Sida, of which SEK360 million (US$39 million) was allocated toward health-specific efforts for containing the pandemic and strengthening health systems.
 Sida’s response has been structured in line with the UN’s three-pronged response to COVID-19: 1) Health response, 2) humanitarian response, and 3) socio-economic response.
 Each element of its response has been carried out in close collaboration with multilateral organizations.

 The MFA leads on strategy; Sida manages the implementation of bilateral cooperation

-Within the Ministry of Foreign Affairs (MFA), the main departments that focus on global health are the UN Policy Department, in charge of relations with global health funds and the Department for International Development Cooperation that coordinates thematic and strategy development for Sida.
-With regards to global health, the most important division within Sida is the Social Development Unit in the Department for International Organizations and Policy Support.
+Within the Ministry of Foreign Affairs (MFA), the main departments that focus on global health are the United Nations (UN) Policy Department, which is responsible for relations with global health funds, and the Department for International Development Cooperation, which coordinates thematic and strategy development for Sida.
+With regard to global health, the most important division within Sida is the ‘Global Social Development Unit’ in the Department for International Organizations and Policy Support.